bxlab/metaWRAP/README.md

 ```bash
 metaWRAP binning -t 48 -m 500 --checkm-best-bins --checkm-good-bins -a coassembly.fa -o binning_out sampleA_1.fastq sampleA_2.fastq sampleB_1.fastq sampleB_2.fastq sampleC_1.fastq sampleC_2.fastq
 ```

-###  System requirements
- The resource requirements for this pipeline will vary greatly based on the number of reads you are processing, but I would advise against attempting to run it on anything less than 10 cores and 100GB RAM.
-With the help of conda, installing metaWRAP and its dependencies on a cluster (even without sudo privileges) should be relatively easy even for beginners.

 ### Acknowledgements
 Author of pipeline: German Uritskiy.